tap349/tap349.github.io/_posts/2017-08-02-elixir-deployment.md

 #### `url` option

-set host and port to be used in generated urls using `url` option.
+set host and port to be used in generated URLs using `url` option.

 _config/prod.exs_: